maalvarezl/MLAI/README.md

 ## Module delivery plan

-Details about the module delivery plan will be updated.
+Details about the module delivery plan for COM4509 are [here](./MDPCOM4509.pdf).

-## Jupyter Notebooks
+## Lab Sessions

-To open a Jupyter Notebook, type on your terminal

-`jupyter notebook Lab 1 - Probability and Introduction to Jupyter Notebooks.ipynb`
+Visit the Lab folder in the repo for more details.

 ## References